flawedworld/extract-vvm-mms/README.md

 # Usage

-Java and ADB must be installed into your environment.
+Java, aapt and ADB must be installed into your environment.

+aapt and ADB are part of the Android SDK.

 ```./extract.bash```